 This may seem contrasting to the information above.
 But, it only means that while mobile users spend more time online, they don’t spend a bulk of that time lingering on websites.
 Even if they contribute more traffic, they don’t stay for longer.

-Websites still have higher engagement rates on desktop.
+Websites still have higher engagement rates on desktops.
 Users are more likely to stay and browse for a while.

 4. Bounce Rate